The Revenant (2015 film): Native American culture

 To portray Arikara culture accurately, the filmmakers hired several cultural consultants and teamed up with two linguists to provide faithful Arikara and Pawnee language lines for actors.
 Hikuc, the Pawnee man who helps Glass survive, is played by a Navajo actor.
 However, in one scene, a Pawnee character rescuing Glass is accompanied by a voiceover in Inupiaq, which is spoken in Arctic Alaska, thousands of kilometers away and a different language family from Pawnee.
 The voiceover was a recording of Doreen Nutaaq Simmonds reading a poem from a John Luther Adams recording; the words originally came from an Inuk woman named Uvavnuk, an angakkuq (shaman) and oral poet.

 Release

 The Revenant had a limited release in the United States on December 25, 2015, including Los Angeles—making it eligible for the 88th Academy Awards—before being released nationwide on January 8, 2016.
 The film opened in Australia on January 7, 2016, and in the United Kingdom on January 15, 2016.
 In the Philippines, the film's release date was originally set for January 27, 2016, but it was eventually delayed one week to February 3, 2016.
 Although studios initially chose not to pursue a theatrical release in China, following its three wins at the 88th Academy Awards on February 28, 2016, the film was granted a release in China but with several cuts.
 It was released on March 18, 2016.
+For the film's 10th anniversary, it was released exclusively on IMAX screens for 2 days only (February 26, 2026 and March 1, 2026).